gcallah/BookReviews/gray.md

 Passages like this show Gray at his best, as a sharp critic of contemporary, thoughtlessly assumed verities.

-Mass immigration...
-Gray quotes Ryszard Kapuscinski:

-"One of the goals of these operations is to create the uprooted man, wrenched from his culture, from his surroundings and landscape, and therefore more defenseless and obedient vis-à-vis the dictates of the regime."
-(34)

-"Verkhovensky represents a type of intellectual familiar the world over.
-Recycling the fashionable detritus that millions like him unthinkingly believe, he is convinced of his independence of mind."

-"Lenin and Stalin aimed to remake human beings on a new model.
-The Leviathan they created bred an elite of Hobbesian survivors, then killed them."
-(83)
+Many contemporary liberals are advocates of (almost?) unlimited immigration into liberal societies.
+Gray notes that, for the leaders of the Soviet Union, "The emergence of a new human type required the systematic severing of human beings from their cultural roots" (33).
+This principle appears to be exactly what is behind the liberal infatuation with promoting the maximum possible relocating of contemporary humans: once they are severed from their cultural roots, the hope is that they will have no alternative but to embrace liberalism.

+"Populism" is a current bogeyman of contemporary liberals.
+But, as Gray points out, "populism... has no clear meaning, but it is used by liberals to refer to political blowback against the social disruption produced by their own policies."
+(133)

 ## History

 The nature of history is another theme that runs throughout this book.
-Given that Gray regards history is an essentially undirected process, it is unsurpising that he is not kind to Francis Fukuyama's book, *The End of History and the Last Man*.
+Given that Gray regards history as an essentially undirected process, it is unsurpising that he is not kind to Francis Fukuyama's book, *The End of History and the Last Man*.
 He notes that Fukuyama's declaration of what history held in store for humanity is remarkably similar to Sidney and Beatrice Webb's announcement that Stalin's USSR was the "end of history," and our "New Civilization" would be built on Stalin's totalitarian model.